 Embedded Dissertation Process

-The UMHB EdD program encourages and facilitates the timely completion of high quality, relevant dissertation research.
+The UMHB Ed.D program encourages and facilitates the timely completion of high quality, relevant dissertation research.
 The program sequence incorporates 9 hours of research and statistics courses in the first 18 months of the program, followed by 6 hours of dissertation courses in the last 18 months.
 Culminating products for these courses have been intentionally and strategically aligned with the dissertation process.
+Students are encourage to decide dissertation topics as early as Summer I of their program.
+They start writing elements of their dissertation in the fall of the first year.
 Therefore, students are consistently guided and mentored on their projects throughout their time in the program, from beginning to end.
-A high percentage of UMHB EdD students complete coursework and defend their dissertation within three years.
+A high percentage of UMHB Ed.D. students complete coursework and defend their dissertation within three years.